Main Content

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-This medication may lead to dehydration and electrolyte imbalance.
-Tell your doctor right away if you have any of these unlikely but serious symptoms of dehydration or electrolyte imbalance:
+This medication may cause dehydration and electrolyte imbalance.
+Tell your doctor right away if you have any symptoms of dehydration or electrolyte imbalance, including unusual dry mouth/thirst, muscle cramps/weakness, slow/fast/irregular heartbeat, or confusion.

 • fainting

-• sore throat or fever that doesn't go away
+• signs of infection (such as sore throat that doesn't go away, fever)

 • numbness/tingling of the arms/legs